Welcome to the WalkMe Help Center

 My Languages

-In My Languages section of the Text & Multi-Language in the Admin Center, user will be able to migrate to the ISO standard.
+In My Languages section of the Text & Multi-Language in the Admin Center, you will be able to migrate to the ISO standard.
 A button will appear next to the languages which are not using ISO standard codes, as well as a button in the top right corner of the screen.
-When clicked, it will offer user to select languages they'd like to have migrated to the ISO standard.
+When clicked, you will be offered to select languages you'd like to have migrated to the ISO standard.

 Adding New Language

-When adding a new language, users will be prompted to select their desired language from the ISO standard language list.
+When adding a new language, you will be prompted to select your desired language from the ISO standard language list.

 Once the language is selected, the corresponding language code will be automatically added based on the ISO standard.

-If the user modifies the code to a customized one, a button will appear suggesting a switch to the Locale (ISO code).
+If you modify the code to a customized one, a button will appear suggesting a switch to the Locale (ISO code).

 Editing a Language

-When the user edits a language that does not have any existing content, they will have the option to import translations from another language in the same manner as when creating a new language.
+When you edit a language that does not have any existing content, you will have the option to import translations from another language in the same manner as when creating a new language.

-When the user edits a language that already contains content, the import option will not be available.
-Instead, the user will see a note explaining how to utilize the import option.
+When you edit a language that already contains content, the import option will not be available.
+Instead, you will see a note explaining how to utilize the import option.

-If a user edits a language with a name that does not conform to the ISO standard, a warning message will appear, suggesting a switch to the ISO standard.
-The message will disappear once the user selects the language from the ISO standard list.
+If you edit a language with a name that does not conform to the ISO standard, a warning message will appear, suggesting a switch to the ISO standard.
+The message will disappear once you select the language from the ISO standard list.

 ISO Code for Default Language (new)